Drakonkinst/DrakonsDatapacks/datapacks/dc_werewolf/README.md

 You can **sit down** while standing still by **sneaking**.
 If you sneak for 5 seconds or stand still for 10 seconds, you will continue to sit without needing to hold any button (until you move again).

+You cannot control vehicles and mounts, though you can ride in ones that support more than one passenger (Boats and Camels).

 You can also be **fed by other players** if they interact with you while holding food.
 You gain **2 drumsticks** regardless of the food given, though non-meat food alsos inflict a **minor Hunger effect**.

 While in **[Wolf Form](#wolf-form)**, you also have the following abilities: